robotframework/robotframework-RFCP-syllabus/basics.md

 ### Suite files

+**TODO** Alter the following for RPA, what section to use?

 Test cases are created using _Test Cases_ section in suite files.
-Such a file automatically creates a test suite from all the test cases it contains.
+Such a file automatically creates a suite from all the test cases/RPA tasks it contains.
 [[User Guide: Suite files][UG Suite files]]

 ### Suite directories

-Test case files can be organized into directories, and these directories create higher-level test suites.
+Test case/task files can be organized into directories, and these directories create higher-level suites.
-When a test directory is executed, the files and directories it contains are processed recursively.
+When a directory is executed, the files and directories it contains are processed recursively.
 [[User Guide: Suite directories][UG Suite directories]]

 ### Initialization files

-**TODO** Improve wording on following section.
+**TODO** Add for RPA - which section to use?

-A test suite created from a directory can have similar settings as a suite created from a test case file.
+A test suite created from a directory, can have similar settings as a suite created from a test case/RPA suite file.
-Suite initialization files cannot have test case section and not all settings are supported otherwise they have same structure as test case files.
+Suite initialization files are similar to test case/RPA suite files, though they cannot have a `test case` section and not all settings are supported.
 An initialization file name must always be of the format `__init__.ext`, where the extension must be one of the supported file formats (typically `__init__.robot`).
 [[User Guide: Suite initialization files][UG Suite initialization files]]